 - The "Maximize Your Estate" Portfolio is for a couple and costs $5800 for a basic plan for a married couple with an estate under $12-15 million dollars.
 This plan works for the majority of my new clients.

 - The "Customized Flat Fee" Portfolio For higher net worth estates, for those who want to leave their assets in lifetime trusts for children, for couples with non-citizen spouses, children with special needs, or those with vacation homes that they want to leave in trust, there are additional Flat Fee modules in addition to this base portfolio price.
 We will discuss this at your first meeting and you will not sign an engagement letter until the Flat Fee for your plan is determined and you agree with it.
 (Don't worry, we'll figure that out together.)

 I require payment of the Flat Fee upon signing the Engagement Letter.
 For hourly work, I require a retainer equal to the estimated fee upon signing the Engagement Letter.
 Your payment is held in GCA's trust fund.
-I release 80% of the fee after our initial meeting; 25% after the design confirmation; 25% after delivery of summary documents; 25% upon signing.
+I release 25% of the fee after our initial meeting; 25% after the design confirmation; 25% after delivery of summary documents; 25% upon signing.
 Why do I collect the entire fee up front?
 I do this to get you to commit to finishing your plan, to simplify billing and because if you do not finish your plan within 6 months from when I send you the drafts, any further work required to finish your plan is billed on an hourly basis, and your 20% deposit will be returned to you.

 Nope.
 Sorry.
 We accept cash, checks, or wire transfers.